 Retro Gamer is an award-winning monthly magazine dedicated to classic games, with in-depth features from across gaming history.
-You can subscribe in print or digital no matter where you are by clicking this link.
+You can subscribe (opens in new tab) in print or digital no matter where you are.

 With his trademark suit and dry wit Sam is a typical gumshoe, except, of course, he's a floppy eared dog.
 His sidekick Max, meanwhile, is a completely naked bunny rabbit with a set of teeth that would put Jaws to shame.
 The pair starred in LucasArts' Sam & Max Hit the Road, a hilarious adventure game in which the two 'hit the road' in search of a missing Yeti.
 Along the way they found themselves visiting some bizarre tourist hotspots like the world’s biggest ball of twine and an alligator-infested crazy golf course.
 The game was both a showcase for the madcap title characters as well as a parody of America’s weird and wonderful tourist sights.